zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/08-sinhala-google.md

 Collects.
 Collects karmic degrees.
 Collects corrupt degrees.
 Food degree Collects.
 Collects counter degrees.
 Collects relic degrees to earn four degrees.
 Adopting spiritual institutions collects degrees.
 Graduation of the Consciousness Scientist Collects.
 Arises.
-‘The foolish will be sad again and again’ is repeated Mourning, mourning, mourning, mourning, mourning, mourning, mourning, mourning, mourning, mourning Excessive effort leads to grief.
+'The foolish will be sad again and again' is repeated Mourning, mourning, mourning, mourning, mourning, mourning, mourning, mourning, mourning, mourning Excessive effort leads to grief.
 Causes, generates, and suggests.
 Orphans are ignorant The person is collecting degrees.
 "The foolish one" is the foolish one